CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 ### Task 7: Add code to update a message and list the results

+In this task, you update an existing queue message and then list all messages again to confirm the change, helping you understand how message modification works in Azure Queue Storage.

 1. Locate the **// ADD CODE TO UPDATE A MESSAGE AND LIST MESSAGES** comment and add the following code directly after the comment.
 Be sure to review the code and comments.

     ```csharp